Raedin24/School/L400/Sem 2/DCIT 400/Functions in Code.md

 ### 4. Query, Key, Value Computations
 - Within each window, the feature vectors are used to compute queries (Q), keys (K), and values (V) using linear transformations.
 Optionally, a bias can be added to these transformations (qkv_bias).
+-  *Queries* (Q): Represent the current position’s perspective, used to score against all keys.
+- *Keys* (K): Are aspects of other positions that the queries compare against to determine relevance.
+- *Values* (V): Hold the actual content from the input data, which will be weighted according to the calculated attention scores from queries and keys.

+These components enable the model to dynamically focus on different parts of the input data, emphasizing the most relevant features for better prediction accuracy.
+This is crucial for learning complex dependencies and relationships within the data.

 ### 5. Scaled Dot-Product Attention
 - The dot products between the queries and keys are computed, which represent the attention scores.
 These scores are scaled down by a factor (qk_scale), typically the inverse square root of the dimension of the keys, to stabilize the gradients during training.